 If it is not possible for your referee to submit an online reference, ACE can upload a hard copy reference on your behalf; however, it is your responsibility to ensure that your reference has been received and uploaded by the ACE office.
 A copy of the reference form can be obtained from the ACE Resources section and you may provide this to your referee should they wish to see a hard copy.

 Applicants are allowed to choose references from different settings e.g. a mix of GP, hospital-based(different clinical attachments), laboratory-based, community setting.

 What if I will not be able to commence at the start of the training year?

-It is preferred that you be available to commence employment at the start of the relevant training year.
+It is preferred that you are available to commence employment at the start of the relevant training year.
 However, if this is not possible you will need to indicate this and the reason in your ACE application and Cover Letter.
 Your details will be sent to the employers you preference and your application will be marked as a late start.
 Employers will then have the option to rank your application or not.
 If an employer is unable to accommodate a late start they are not obligated to rank you.

 Should an applicant be made aware AFTER the ACE match that they are unable to commence on time it is vital they speak with the employer they were matched with as soon as possible.